FarronF/limerick-council-meetings/meetings/2019/02/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 9th January 2019.md

 result in a cost of €18,580 per house to bring a footpath out this road.

-Therefore based on the above, this project is a cost prohibitive project.--- 11
+Therefore based on the above, this project is a cost prohibitive project.
+---
+11

 21.